 Protocols and mechanisms regarding interfaces, data model, data delivery format, and metadata, etc.

-ITU-T Q21/16 noted that the Technical Reports on “Promising technologies and use cases” for Disaster Relief Systems, Network Resilience and Recovery (DR&NRR) produced by the ITU-T Focus Group DR&NRR was assigned to the ITU-T Q3/2.
+ITU-T Q21/16 noted that the Technical Reports on “Promising technologies and use cases” for Disaster Relief Systems, Network Resilience and Recovery” (DR&NRR) produced by the ITU-T Focus Group DR&NRR was assigned to the ITU-T Q3/2.
 ITU-T Q21/16 will reference and use this for the study of the new work item to avoid unnecessary duplicated work.

 Q21/16 is going to develop detailed use cases and service scenarios for the future requirements and architectural aspects of disaster information services using UAV.